 Semicolons are not required to separate items in a list just because one or more items is lengthy, especially in this sentence, in which the repetition of whether clearly signals the beginning of each list item.
 Replace the strong-comma semicolons with authentic commas: “Follow-up studies are needed to improve our understanding of whether influences on decision making carry through to patterns of actual disclosure, whether involvement in counseling affects outcomes, and whether access to professional assistance at the time of planned disclosure is helpful.”

-11 Responses to “Proper Use of The Semicolon”
+12 thoughts on “Proper Use of The Semicolon”

 Great article!
 Thanks for the reminder.
 Is it or is not true that a semicolon doesn’t go inside quotation marks?